p9iaai/Star-Dodger-v2-2024/README.md

 ## 💝 Dedication

+This game is dedicated to Stewart Russell, who first developed the Star Dodger concept in 1988 for *Amstrad Computer User* magazine.
+His versions showcased the adaptability of the idea through BASIC, BCPL, and Assembler implementations, demonstrating the ingenuity of early computer game developers.

-This game is dedicated to Graham French, who created the original Star Dodger V2 for Amstrad Action magazine in 1992.
-His creation brought joy to many CPC gamers, including myself, with its elegant simplicity and addictive gameplay.
+Recognition is also owed to Graham French, who reimagined Star Dodger in 1992 for *Amstrad Action* magazine as Star Dodger V2.
+His iteration brought the game to a wider audience, and its simplicity and addictive gameplay remain a fond memory for many.

-The original game was described in the magazine as "an absolute corker" where "you have to cross the star field without hitting the meanies and squeeze through a black hole at the far side of the screen."
-The core mechanic - a ship moving diagonally at tremendous speed with only the space bar to alter its direction - was praised as "fiendishly difficult and very, very addictive."

-The fact that these gameplay mechanics remained so clear in memory after 30+ years really speaks to how well-designed the original was.
-Those type-in listings in magazines like Amstrad Action were often gems of efficient design - they had to be, given the memory constraints and the fact that someone had to physically type them in!

-Thank you, Graham French, for creating such a memorable game.
-This project aims to preserve and celebrate your contribution to 8-bit gaming history.
+The original mechanics, described as "fiendishly difficult and very, very addictive," remain compelling to this day.
+This project aims to celebrate and preserve the contributions of both Stewart Russell and Graham French to 8-bit gaming history.

 ## 🔄 Game States